patroytall/patrick-roy-me/src/documents/process/interview-questions-java.md

 `hashCode` group in buckets. `equals` find the exact element.
 Poor `hashCode results` in linear search.

+## Functional programming

+**Syntax to reduce a list to an other list with only elements starting with 'a'?**

+list.stream().filter(element -> element.startsWith("a")).collect(Collectors.toList())

+**What is a functional interface?
+How can it be enforced?
+Default functional interfaces where?
+Does Java provide builtin functional interfaces?**

+A functional interface is an interface that contains only one abstract method.
+Annotation @FunctionalInterface.
+Yes, in package java.util.function .

 ## Strings

 **How is `String str3 = "a" + str1 + "b" + str2 + "c"` handled by the JVM?
 Should it be used?
 Performance optimization?**